junqueira/manage-employee/Readme.markdown

 # API with Employee Manager

+	Application to manage employees' information, such as name, e-mail and department.
+As any application written at it must have an API to allow integrations.

+Deliverables

+"Employee Manager" app must have:

+● A Django Admin panel to manage employees' data

+● An API to list, add and remove employees

 ## Dependencies

 To setup and run the sample code, you're going to need `npm` from NodeJS available to install the frontend code.